PROBLEM CAUSERS SOLVE FOR TOMORROW

 In addition to my conversation with the students, you’ll hear about our classroom work from perspective of our school principal.
 The interview with Dr. Jennifer deChiara was conducted without my knowledge by another group of former students who filmed it as a parting gift from the class.

-Our work with storytelling through video began as a documentary assignment and resulted in an entirely new way to teach the writing process.
+Our work with video storytelling began as a straightforward assignment and resulted in an entirely new way to teach the writing process.
 The projects our students completed became a featured article for Edutopia and later resulted in an invitation by president of the National Counsel of Teachers of English to be featured presenters at the organization’s annual conference.

 EMBRACING VIDEO TOGETHER